nib-edit/nib/packages/docs/README.md

 ---

-## Documentation about Edit.
+## Documentation about Nib.
 This is done using react-styleguide.